arangamani/chef-taste/README.md

 Chef Taste is a simple command line utility to check a cookbook's dependency status.
-It will list the dependent cookbooks in a tabular format with the version information, status, and the changelog (if possible) for out-of-date cookbooks
+It will list the dependent cookbooks in a tabular format with the version information, status, and the changelog (if possible) for out-of-date cookbooks.

 ## Installation